apache/apisix-website/website/docs/general/blog-contributing-guide.md

 #### authors

-Required field for co-author template.
-When a blog is co-authored by 2 people, please use `authors` instead of `author` to give credits to both authors. `authors` consists of the following fields: `authors.name`, `authors. url`, and `authors.image_url.`
+The required field for co-author template.
+When a blog is co-authored by 2 people, please use `authors` instead of `author` to give credits to both authors. `authors` consists of the following fields: `authors.name`, `authors.url`, and `authors.image_url.`

 - `authors.name`: authors' names in plain text, for example: `name: "John Doe"`.
+- `authors.title`: author's title in plain text, for example: `title: "Technical Writer"`.
-- `authors. url`: authors' GitHub pages, for example: `url: "www.google.com"`.
+- `authors.url`: authors' GitHub pages, for example: `url: "https://github.com/yzeng25"`.
-- `authors.image_url`: author's GitHub avatar.
+- `authors.image_url`: author's GitHub avatar, for example: `authors.image_url: "https://avatars.githubusercontent.com/u/36651058?v=4"`.

 ##### keywords